 Community-Based Participatory Research Program (CBPR)

-The CBPR program has three phases:
+The CBPR program has two aims:

 - Enhance community capacity by supporting equal community participation in research for which they will directly benefit